 He doesn't even begin to answer these questions.

-Here's the nickel summary of the climate hawk case: According to the IPCC, to keep warming under two degrees Celsius, human society can emit roughly one trillion metric tons of carbon dioxide.
+Here's the nickel summary of the climate hawk case: According to the IPCC, to keep warming under two degrees Celsius, human society can emit roughly one trillion metric tons of carbon.
 As of 2011, we have emitted 531 billion tons, leaving 469 billion tons remaining to stay under the one trillion ton cap.
-We are releasing roughly 29 billion tons per year, which is increasing — meaning on our current path we will blow through the cap by 2040.
+Several years have since passed, and we are releasing roughly 10 billion metric tons per year, which is increasing — meaning on our current path we will blow through the cap by 2040.

 You can dive in to the details here, but given the rough magnitudes of those numbers it is very easy to understand the case intuitively: To stay under two degrees of warming, we must sharply reduce our emissions very soon.
 The longer we procrastinate, the steeper the drop must be to stay under two degrees.